gvisoc/gvisoc.github.io/_posts/2020-04-28-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 # The Numbers
 WIP

-# Network Factors that will Influence Your Tests
+# Network Factors that will Influence the Battery Life
 The network traffic is very energy-hungry.
 Nowadays, the network cards manage the power very efficiently to reduce their standby power usage, but when they have to intensely download information, they use their fair amount of energy.

 Try to reduce your network-intensive activity while on a battery.
 Examples, more or less obvious, are:

-- Do not update or refresh the dependencies of your proyect while on the go
 - Do not update the system on a battery (clearly!)
+- Do not update or refresh the dependencies of your software proyects while on the go
 - Do not clear caches.
 Also, incognito windows are more energy-expensive.
-- Be very careful with scripted software repositories that, if need something from the internet, will download the world and build and compile the World, the Moon and Mars. `rvm` is one of them, I use it to blog in this site (runs on Jekyll), and when it does that, the laptop fans literally go bananas.
+- Be very careful with scripted software repositories that, if need something from the internet, will download the Solar System and build and compile the World, the Moon and Mars. `rvm` is one of them, I use it to blog in this site (runs on Jekyll), and when it does that, the laptop fans literally go bananas.

 I very aggressively block all the advertisement at my home network with a [Pi-hole](https://pi-hole.net/).
 Also, I use Firefox with the shields up for any website that works well with all the blockers that the browser ships out of the box.

-This will have a dramatic impact on the energy that each of the browser tabs will drain from the battery, and it's something I recommend: block the advertisement, save battery and reduce your emissions.
+These last two factors will have a dramatic impact on the energy that each of the browser tabs will drain from the battery, and it's something I recommend: block the advertisement, save battery and reduce your emissions.

 # Extending the Life of the Battery with the Charge Thresholds
-Most of the laptops will stop charging the battery at the 100%, and won't charge it back unless the battery charge level Sdrops below a small percentage below, often 96%.
+Most consumer laptops will stop charging the battery at the 100%, and won't charge it back unless the battery charge level drops below a slightly smaller percentage, often 96%.

 While those thresholds are also the factory configurations of the ThinkPads, these allow the user to establish a different charge thresholds.
-This is useful for extending the life of the battery as a component, as it is known that for the Li-Ion batteries, if you are not going to use them, they are best preserved with a charge level between 60% and 80%.
+This is useful for extending the life of the battery as a component, as it is known that for the Li-Ion batteries, if you are not going to use them for a long period, they are best preserved with a charge level between 60% and 80%.

-When you set a different set of thresholds for a ThinkPad, like 60% and 80%, the laptop won't charge unless it drops from 60%, and it will stop charging at 80%.
-All the rest of the time, the machine will use the AC adapter power, and the battery will be just disconnected.
+When you set a different set of thresholds for a ThinkPad, like 60% and 80%, the laptop won't charge unless the battery charge level falls below 60%, and it will stop charging when it is back at 80%.
+All the rest of the time on AC, the machine will use the adapter power, and the battery will be... just disconnected.
 This is very useful and very kind with the battery if you don't use the battery too often.

+This is definitely another very nice, charming perk of these laptops.

 For Linux, you handle these values with either TLPUI, or with a configuration file.
 These files are: